jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 Change this:

-[theField setStringValue:General/[NSString stringWithFormat:@"%i : %i : %i", hours, minutes, seconds]];
+[theField setStringValue:[NSString stringWithFormat:@"%i : %i : %i", hours, minutes, seconds]];

 to this:

-[theField setStringValue:General/[NSString stringWithFormat:@"%i : %i : %i : %i", days, hours, minutes, seconds]];
+[theField setStringValue:[NSString stringWithFormat:@"%i : %i : %i : %i", days, hours, minutes, seconds]];

 You will have to change that, but I dont know about the calculation.